"

 Part Two: Global Perspectives

 When we use the term global we are referring to both physical regions, communities, and spaces around the world, as well as viewing everything from a global lens—which in turn broadens our perspectives and strengthens our foundational truths and helps all to live authentically.
 Abdul Kalam (n.d.) offers that living globally means, “… to take into consideration the cultures, ethnicity, religions, and living situations of everyone around the world…” (para.
 1).
-From this foundation we bring to the reader two case stories from outside of the United States.
+From this foundation we bring to the reader three case stories from outside of the United States.
 We believe you will be enlightened and importantly drawn just a little closer to human lives, that may seem so far away.

 The first case story is Better Together: Better Together: Creating Alternative Settings to Reduce Conflict Among Youth in Lebanon.
 Upcoming community psychologist Ramy Barhouche shares a case study of an effort in Lebanon within the Nongovernmental Organization (NGO) sector to collaboratively create alternative and preventive settings to reduce discrimination and prejudice and develop collaborative living and conflict transformation among youth and young adults.
 Barhouche provides important historical context and rationale for using a process-based relational approach to develop the relationships for collaboration.